 Artwork by Alexander Milov / image by just_shot_of_jameson

-It is easy to fool the intellect or numb the body with medication but the soul keeps a record of our wounds from childhood.
+It is easy to fool the intellect or numb the emotions with medication, but as Dr. Bassel Van Der Kolk says, the body keeps a record of our inner child wounds.
 Unresolved emotional trauma will find a way to creep into our lives until such time as we deal with and resolve these patterns.

 Some Common Indicators of Unresolved Trauma With the Inner Child

 - Any form of addiction (overeating, alcoholism, sex, drugs, consumerism, gambling, workaholism, etc…)